MananKateshiya/ReadAloudExtensionByManan/README.md

 ## Contact

-For any inquiries or support, feel free to open an issue on GitHub, or contact me at [your-email@example.com].
+For any inquiries or support, feel free to open an issue on GitHub, or contact me at conract@manankateshiya.

 ---

 ## Acknowledgments

 - **Google Chrome APIs**: For providing the built-in text-to-speech functionality and context menu features.
-- **[Other Libraries/Tools Used]**: (If applicable, list any libraries or tools that your extension depends on).

 ---